 You unpack yourself.
 Unpacking is easier than packing.
 You can do it over a week, one room at a time.

 This approach saves money without destroying your body.
-If you're trying to reduce moving costs, this is the way.

 Think about what happens if things go wrong: